angular/angular/src/material/sort/sort.md

 `MatSortHeader` applies the `aria-sort` attribute to communicate the active sort state to assistive technology.
-However, most screen readers do not announce changes to the value of `aria-sort`, meaning that screen reader users do not receive feedback that sorting occured.
+However, most screen readers do not announce changes to the value of `aria-sort`, meaning that screen reader users do not receive feedback that sorting occurred.
 To remedy this, use the `matSortChange` event on the `MatSort` directive to announce state updates with the `LiveAnnouncer` service from `@angular/cdk/a11y`.